mooncorn/my-learning-path/README.md

-# My Learning Path
+# My Learning Path (work in progress)
 This is where I keep my learning progress of languages and technologies that I find interesting.
+As of yet, It does not include things I learned in school.

 ## Table of Contents
 [React and Redux](#react-and-redux)<br>